San Diego Lyft & Uber Sexual Assault Lawyer

 In most sexual assault cases, criminal charges won’t be filed against a perpetrator.
 Often, the burden of proof is difficult without video recording, DNA testing, or other evidence.
 Most often sexual assault occurs between two people as a “he said / she said.”

-However, there are other means to get legal justice besides criminal court.
-It starts with a phone call.
+However, there are other means to get legal justice in San Diego besides criminal court, such as through a civil case.
+It starts with contacting us online or by calling (619) 516-8166.

-Jessica Pride seeks justice on behalf of sexual assault survivors, helping to put tragic events in the past, allowing survivors a chance to gain a sense of closure.
-Never think of yourself as a survivor, because you’re not one.
+For nearly two decades, Jessica Pride seeks justice on behalf of sexual assault survivors, helping to put tragic events in the past, allowing survivors a chance to gain a sense of closure.
+Never think of yourself as a victim, because you’re not one.
 You’re a survivor.

 Every 98 seconds, an American is sexually assaulted.
 The Pride Law Firm is working to change this statistic, with each heartbreaking story we listen to and every victory we win on behalf of our clients.
 One by one, we can make a difference for all women.

-Contact Jessica Pride today at 619-516-8166 to learn more about your legal rights and options.
-You may not have chose to be a survivor, but you can choose to be a survivor, and we can help.
+Contact Jessica Pride today online or at (619) 516-8166 to learn more about your legal rights and options.

 Check icon